xaander1/electron-photonkit-boilerplate/README.md

 * arg1: The common class of all tab buttons on `index.html`
 * arg2: The default body to load. its recommened each folder in mainview to have a default
 * arg3: The common class of all tab buttons on sidebar html's *(all sidebars tab buttons should have a similar classname)*

+ If your app does not contain sidebar you can just use